 Many drug users, their parents and the general community believe that ending dependence is simply a matter of ceasing use and detoxifying the body.
 As such, they see withdrawal management as a treatment.
 For more information, visit the Treatment options page.

 Withdrawal management is only the first step but it enables drug users to move towards the next stage of dealing with their alcohol or drug problems.
-At the least it enables a period of respite from the risks associated with regular drug use.
-At best it links directly into follow up treatments.
+At the

-People using alcohol and other drugs have different reasons for wanting to withdraw and will be at different stages in changing their behaviour.
-Understanding the person’s goals and expectations of withdrawal management will help you advise them appropriately on the best form of intervention for them.
+People using alcohol and other drugs have different reasons for wanting to withdraw and will be at different stages in changing their

-Withdrawal management of commonly misused substances
+Withdrawal management for commonly misused substances

 Withdrawal from alcohol and other drugs can be managed in a variety of clinical and community settings depending on the individual’s needs and circumstances, health risks and severity of withdrawal.